 If you have a medical condition that requires you to wear compression socks, then you should wear them according to your doctor’s direction.
 When you understand the purpose of compression socks, you will be able to use them correctly to meet your needs.

-When putting on your compression socks, do not fold them or roll them up, as you could be cutting off circulation of blood.
+When putting on your compression socks, do not fold them, roll them up, or make a cuff on top as you could be cutting off circulation which could cause other problems.

 Before you go to the store in search of the best compression socks, there are some basic things you should consider.
-Instead of just buying any pair of socks that appeals to your eyes, you should look out for certain things in the socks.
+Instead of just buying any pair of socks that appeals to you, you should look out for certain factors.

 Here are some of the basic things you should look for in your compression socks:

 You do not want to buy a pair of men’s compressions socks that are too tight, because if you can get to wear them, you will not be able to move around freely in them.
 Inasmuch as compression socks should be snug and supportive, they should not be too tight.
 Some manufacturers design their socks to have some padding in the feet, which is great for runners.

 Another aspect of comfort to look for is the material the compression socks are made of.
 In order to prevent blisters and chafing, you should choose socks that are made of moisture-wicking material.
 This is also great when you need to avoid odor when you have to wear your socks for long.

 To enjoy optimum performance, your compression socks should offer the perfect amount of support so that you will reach your goals.
 There are different compression socks to serve different purposes.
 If you are exercising, you should get a pair that helps to prevent injury and reduce fatigue.
 You could also try and get a pair for additional support, faster recovery, or on long flights.